baichuan-inc/Baichuan2/README_EN.md

 ```

 # Intermediate Checkpoints
-In addition to the Baichuan2-7B-Base model with 2.64 trillion tokens, we also provide 11 other checkpoints (ranging from 0.22 to 2.42 trillion tokens) from before this for community research ([Download link](https://huggingface.co/baichuan-inc/Baichuan2-7B-Intermediate-Checkpoints)).
+In addition to the Baichuan2-7B-Base model with 2.6 trillion tokens, we also provide 11 intermediate checkpoints (ranging approximately from 0.2 to 2.4 trillion tokens) from before this for community research ([Download link](https://huggingface.co/baichuan-inc/Baichuan2-7B-Intermediate-Checkpoints)).
 The chart below shows the performance changes of these checkpoints on the C-Eval, MMLU, and CMMLU benchmarks:

 ![checkpoint](media/checkpoints.jpeg)